diggerwoo/libocli/README.md

 - Support multi-view, and builtin "no" command.
 - Builtin "man" command to show all syntaxes of a command.
 Cisco IOS lacks this while we need it.

 Below shows a example to briefly describe how to build a ping command with libocli.
+For details please refer to example/netutils.c .
 The ping command syntax is designed as:
 > ping [ -c COUNT ] [ -s SIZE ] { HOST | HOST_IP } [ from IFADDR ]